smokentar/tf_s3_dynamo_remote_state/README.md

 These steps will create the S3 bucket and DynamoDB table required in order to migrate the locally stored state in `.terraform.tfstate`

-### 2. Migrate the local state
+### 2. Migrate to remote state

-1. Uncomment the `terraform` block which instructs what backend terraform should use for state
+1. Uncomment the `terraform` block in `main.tf` which instructs what backend terraform should use for state
 2. Re-initialize the project with `terraform init`.
 Required when re-configuring the backend

 ### 3. Verification